 Most substitute teachers have experienced the anxiety of walking into a classroom to discover that no lesson plans were left you.
 Fear not!
-This easy phonics lesson will work great for grades K-3 depending on your students level.
+This easy phonics lesson will work great for kindergarten to grade 3 depending on your students' level.

 A few materials are required - be sure to plan ahead.